NVIDIA-Merlin/NVTabular/examples/triton-nvt/README.md

 2) Run the Triton Inference Server container.

-docker run -it --name tritonserver --gpus=all --shm-size=1g --ulimit memlock=-1 --ulimit stack=67108864 -p 8000:8000 -p 8001:8001 -p 8002:8002 -v ${PWD}/models:/models merlin/nvtabular:triton
+docker run -it --name tritonserver --gpus=all --shm-size=1g --ulimit memlock=-1 --ulimit stack=67108864 -p 8000:8000 -p 8001:8001 -p 8002:8002 -p 9999:8888 -v ${PWD}/models:/models merlin/nvtabular:triton

 The container will open a shell when the run command execution is completed.
-You'll have to start the jupyter lab on the Docker container.
 It should look similar to this:
 ```
 root@02d56ff0738f:/opt/tritonserver#
 ```
-3 ) Your saved model should be in the `/models` directory.
+3) Your saved model should be in the `/models` directory.
 Navigate to the `models` working directory inside the triton server container to check the saved model:
 ```
 cd /models
 ```
-4) Start the triton server:
+4) Start the triton server and run Triton with the example model repository you just created.
 ```
-tritonserver --model-repository `pwd`/models
+tritonserver --model-repository `pwd`/models &
 ```
+5) You'll have to start the jupyter lab on the Docker container to